 My budget for a journey of 10 days through Tanzania was $5,000USD.
 This might sound like a lot for some travelers, but it covered everything on my trip including meals, park fees, lodging, transportation and more.
 From the moment I was picked up at the airport to when I was dropped off 10 days later, I didn’t spend any more money, (aside from tips for the excellent guides and staff).

-Advantages of a Custom Tour
+Advantages of a private safari tour

 For me, booking a custom tour with a private guide was the best way to experience a safari in Tanzania.
 There’s really nothing like it.
 Of course, it is more expensive than going on a large group tour.
 However, it is worth the investment.
 When you are on a cheaper group tour you will go on safari on a large bus that follows a set route and won’t have the freedom to choose where you go or have the option to stay longer to watch a particular animal.